-We currently only accept original photos.
-We do not accept screenshots, in-game captures, composite art, digital art or any other form of non-photographic image.
+We currently only accept original photos & 3d renders.
+We do not accept screenshots, in-game captures and composite art.

 Photos meet the minimum size requirement of 5 megapixels.

 For a standard landscape orientation photo, 5 megapixels is at least 2500 by 2000 pixels in size.

 Unsplash Photo standards.

 We don’t accept unclear photos, photos containing excess noise, ‘spotting’ (marks made by water or dirt on the lens at the time the photo was taken), selfies, or shots taken on extreme angles.